pacak/bpaf/documentation/_documentation/_1_tutorials/_0_types_of_arguments/index.md

 `cargo` here is an executable name, everything to the right of it separated by spaces are the options.

-Nowdays programs share mostly similar conventions about what a command line argument is, it wasn't the case before though.
+Nowadays programs share mostly similar conventions about what a command line argument is, it wasn't the case before though.
 Let's cover the basic types.